Fonds F2493 - Alfred Bader fonds

 Scope and content

-Fonds consists of an essay, written by Dr. Alfred Bader, describing his disappointment surrounding an earlier gift he had made to an art gallery in Wisconsin; correspondence relating mainly to his work in chemistry and his life as a gallery owner, art dealer, and art critic; subject files; papers documenting his early life in England, Canada, and the United States; records pertaining to his numerous travels around the world; writings and various publications; drafts and mss. in connection one of his memoirs entitled "Chemistry and Art: More Adventures of a Chemist Collector"; photographs.
+Fonds consists of correspondence relating mainly to Alfred Bader's work in chemistry and his life as a gallery owner, art dealer, and art critic; subject files; papers documenting his early life in England, Canada, and the United States; records pertaining to his numerous travels around the world; writings and various publications; drafts and mss. in connection one of his memoirs entitled "Chemistry and Art: More Adventures of a Chemist Collector"; photographs.
 It also includes his POW shirt from WWII.

 Notes area